kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 1. Revise the [content guide](https://github.com/kubernetes/website/blob/master/content/en/docs/contribute/style/content-guide.md#contributing-content) to achieve the KEP goal:

-- Specify that Kubernetes docs are limited to content required for Kubernetes to function in-tree.
+- Specify that Kubernetes docs are limited to content required for Kubernetes to function in-project.
 Docs may include third-party content for components that require a third-party solution to function.
-Third-party content should be linked to whenever possible, rather than duplicated or hosted in k/website.
+Docs may include content for other projects in the Kubernetes org.
+Third-party content must be linked whenever possible, rather than duplicated or hosted in k/website.

 2. Revise the documentation when the KEP is approved:

-- **Third-party content:** Notify stakeholders via GitHub issues in k/website that third-party content will be removed after 90 days if content isn't required for Kubernetes to function in-tree.
+- **Third-party content:** Notify stakeholders via GitHub issues in k/website that third-party content will be removed after 90 days if content isn't required for Kubernetes to function in-project.

-This limits the impact to out-of-tree content and gives current stakeholders approximately one Kubernetes release cycle to migrate third-party content to an alternate platform before removing content from Kubernetes docs.
+This limits the impact to out-of-project content and gives current stakeholders approximately one Kubernetes release cycle to migrate third-party content to an alternate platform before removing content from Kubernetes docs.